FusionAuth/fusionauth-site/site/_posts/2020-09-24-generic-connector.md

 * users now auth against fusionauth
 * migrate the rest of the users (if needed) using the apis

-password changes
-new registrations
+Any new password changes or other data changes will happen in FusionAuth, not in the external data source. password changes new registrations